 - Incorrect Values: This occurs when the “wrong” value is input at the start and never changed.
 Even if the cause is as basic as a typographical error, data inaccuracy would still be the outcome.

-Considering that recurring problems might emerge merely due to a lack of continuing maintenance and monitoring, optimizing data capture accuracy is an ongoing goal.
+Considering recurring problems might emerge merely due to a lack of continuing maintenance and monitoring, optimizing data entry accuracy is an ongoing goal.

 For illustration, if contact information data is left unmanaged for only 30 days, it is anticipated that around 2% of it will become “bad.”
 Now the question remains: What is the solution?

 Businesses can adopt reliable data quality tools, such as the ones listed below, to help them stay ahead of the data accuracy curve:

 - Data Entry Accuracy Training: Employees must typically get trained and retrained about increasing data quality, regardless of their skill level.

 - Data Monitoring: This option contains deviations that are automatically corrected depending on pre-defined business rules and principles.